MakeSchool-Tutorials/web-7-react-redux-tetris-app/P12-Default-State-and-Block-Shapes/content.md

 ---

 The game will work by managing it's state in a series of arrays stored in Redux.
+Manipulating and comparing these arrays will determine what the game shows and how the game plays.

 # Introduction

 The game is managed with Arrays.
-Much of the work of running the game will revolve around mapping Arrays.
+Much of the work of running the game will revolve around mapping and comparing Arrays.

 Nested arrays represent a two dimensional data structure.
+This is refelcts the two dimensional grid the game is played on.

 The game board is an 18 by 10 grid.